When clients first begin their therapy journey, they often ask to be taught specific skills to help them achieve their particular goals.

-What actually leads to improvements across treatment?
+What leads to improvements in treatment?

-My previous article “What Leads to Optimal Outcomes in Therapy?” answers this question in detail and shows that the outcome is dependent upon (Hubble & Miller, 2004):
+The article “What Leads to Optimal Outcomes in Therapy?” answers this question in detail and shows that the outcome is dependent upon (Hubble & Miller, 2004):

-- The life circumstances of the client, their personal resources and readiness to change (40% of overall outcome variance)
+- The life circumstances of the client, their resources and readiness to change (40% of overall outcome variance)

 For cognitive therapy for depression, both therapeutic alliance and the emotional involvement of the patient predicted the reductions in symptom severity across the treatment (Castonguay et al., 1996).
 Many therapists are now aware of these findings, but clients are generally not.